vvanhee/face-detect-slideshow/README.md

 ## Installation
 1. Set up a new project with the Google Vison API.
 Get a JSON credential file for the project, install the API into Python
 1. Place the JSON file in the same directory as the python file you downloaded from this project
+1. Make sure you have installed Pillow into Python, as well as piexif (pip install Pillow, pip install piexif)
 1. Edit the python file found in this project -- add the path to your photos, your JSON file path, the pixel width and height of your frame.